-Here are the reasons why applying late can hurt you:
+3 reasons applying late can hurt you

-If you apply late, you may never receive a review if there are no spots left available.
-Medical schools receive thousands of applications and this requires hours and hours of time spent on reviewing applications and interviewing candidates.
+If you apply late (like August or later), you may never receive a review if there are no spots left available.
+Medical schools receive thousands of applications, and reviewing them takes hours and hours of time.
 Once a medical school has met its enrollment capacity and filled its waiting list, there is very little time spent on reviewing applications – especially given the time and energy it takes to conduct interviews and MMI interviews, in particular.

 In the mad dash to get your application submitted, it’s easy to leave out critical details or write sloppy essays that do not represent you well.
 If you have put off applying, there may be a reason behind it.
 It’s important to examine the reasons that have forced you to consider applying late.
 It would probably be in your best interest to take your time and apply early rather than do a rush job that will only force you to face the possibility of reapplying the next year.
 Since it is so expensive and time consuming to apply, doing it right the first time is in your best interest.

 From nearly a decade of experience in medical school admissions, I recommend getting your application submitted anywhere from mid-June to late July.
 I have seen students receive acceptances when they have applied in August and September but it’s a wild ride and one I recommend avoiding, if at all possible.
 To avoid unnecessary stress, plan on applying early.